Hobart’s best venues

 Many of the restaurants we have mentioned so far are either open for lunch and dinner or just dinner.
 This leaves the problem of breakfast and in-between!

-We have three favourite places for breakfast.
+We have five favourite places for breakfast in Hobart.
 The first is Sunbear where the dishes are clever and very satisfying and the coffee good.
-Two blocks further away from the CBD is Hamlet which opens early and serves delicious food until early afternoon.
+Recently opened in North Hobart is the Trophy Room which serves excellent breakfasts and very good coffee, and you don’t need to book.
+A few blocks from the CBD is Hamlet which opens early and serves delicious food until early afternoon.
 You can also have a very good coffee and an excellent pastry at Pigeon Whole Café in Argyle St in the CBD, but be aware this place is insanely popular so you may have a short wait.
+And there is also Rosie in My Midnight Dreams which we have mentioned elsewhere.

-Hobart also has a vibrant coffee scene with venues such as Will Priestley’s Pilgrim Coffee and nearby, in the same street, Straight Up who roast their own specialty coffee providing locals with some of the best coffee available.
-We also love the coffee at Somewhere Coffee Bar where they go to extraordinary lengths to source the world’s best beans and also make the coffee (we love their pour over offerings) with love and attention.
+Hobart also has a vibrant coffee scene, which has become even more vibrant with the arrival of Brian to set up Somewhere Coffee Bar.
+He goes to extraordinary lengths to source the world’s best beans and also make the coffee (we love their pour over offerings) with love and attention.
+Other venues such as Will Priestley’s Pilgrim Coffee and nearby, in the same street, Straight Up, both roast their own specialty coffee providing locals with some of the best coffee available.
 We also like Yellow Bernard in the CBD, Wide Awake Specialty Coffee in North Hobart and Rosie in My Midnight Dreams (mentioned above) on the waterfront.
+Further out we like Shake a Leg Jr in Moonah which is part of the Pilgrim group, Audrey in Rosny, Wondr in Moonah, Marla Singer in Bellerive, and Maxie in Kingston.

-If you do end up in Sandy Bay then make the walk worthwhile by checking out Vermey’s Butchery, one of the best in the state and Me Wah restaurant which has Yum Cha at the weekends at which the dumplings are well worth the walk!
+If you do end up in Sandy Bay then make the walk worthwhile by checking out one of the best restaurants in the state Me Wah restaurant which has Yum Cha at the weekends at which the dumplings are well worth the walk!

-Speaking of butchers, we are very lucky in Hobart to have three butchers of exceptional quality giving us choice as they all have a slightly different focus.
+Speaking of butchers, we are very lucky in Hobart to have two butchers of exceptional quality giving us choice as they all have a slightly different focus.
 Vermey’s stocks a very good range of meats and also has some aged beef as well.
 Further down Sandy Bay Road is Bayside Meats / Meat Mistress where the meat is sourced from local suppliers nominated on displays behind the counter.
-There is also Huon Valley Meat Co in West Hobart who also stock local products and have an amazing display in the window of their aged beef.